auth0/docs/articles/appliance/dashboard/cli.md

 # Auth0 Appliance Dashboard: CLI

-::: panel Appliance Dashboard Navigation
+::: note
   For additional information on navigating to and using the Appliance Dashboard, please see the section on [Appliance Controls](/appliance/dashboard#appliance-controls).
 :::

 If your Auth0 Appliance instances requires integration with the Appliance Command Line Interface (CLI), you may add the required access keys to this page.